codalnest/files/tax-code.md

 @TAB I. ORGANIZATION AND FUNCTION OF THE BUREAU OF INTERNAL REVENUE

-# NATIONAL INTERNAL REVENUE COD
+# NATIONAL INTERNAL REVENUE CODE

 ## TITLE I